-Figure~\ref{fig:midspicule} shows the neutral temperature, the frictional heating, and the velocity difference, $| \textbf{V} - \textbf{U}|^2$ during the emergence of the jet to the corona (at $t=26.8~s$).
-The plots show the formation of an appreciable shock which separates a low number density, high temperature and strong heating region with a high number density, lower temperature and weaker heating with the rest of the medium.
-The figure also shows a very clear difference in heating rates on both sides of the shock, where the front of the shock travels at super sonic speeds.
+Figure~\ref{fig:midspicule} shows the neutral temperature, the frictional-heating, and the velocity difference [$| \vec{V} - \vec{U}|^2$] during the emergence of the jet to the corona (at $t=26.8$\,{seconds}).
+The plots show the formation of an appreciable shock, which separates a low number-density, high temperature, and strong heating region from a high number-density, lower temperature, and weaker heating in the rest of the medium.
+The figure also shows a very clear difference in heating rates on the two sides of the shock, where the front of the shock travels at super sonic speeds.
 The shock propagates supersonically until the plasma is ejected when the chromosphere is depleted and starts to fill up again with flows going back down.
 Downstream of the shock, the plasma flow is returning due to a cavity left behind, where upstream of the shock, the chromospheric plasma is still unchanged.

-Figure~\ref{fig:spiculetimeseries} shows a time series of the evolution of the shock number density and magnetic field lines.
-It can be seen that the field lines follow the shock evolution, which means magnetic field topology (i.e., reconnection region) is not a driver of the jet.
-Figure~\ref{fig:heatingtimeseries} shows the same time series but with contours of frictional heating and flow streamlines.
-It clearly shows that the jet is driven by frictional joule heating.
+Figure~\ref{fig:spiculetimeseries} shows a time series of the evolution of the shock number-density and magnetic-field lines.
+It can be seen that the field lines follow the shock evolution, which means magnetic-field topology (\textit{i.e.} reconnection region) is not a driver of the jet.
+Figure~\ref{fig:heatingtimeseries} shows the same time series but with contours of frictional-heating and flow streamlines.
+It clearly shows that the jet is driven by frictional-heating.

-Figures~\ref{fig:shockwavefront1d},~\ref{fig:spiculefield1d},~\ref{fig:spiculefriction1d} and~\ref{fig:spiculespeed1d} show one-dimensional extractions of the solution during the shock emergence along a vertical line at $x=0.6~Mm$.
+Figures~\ref{fig:shockwavefront1d},~\ref{fig:spiculefield1d},~\ref{fig:spiculefriction1d}, and~\ref{fig:spiculespeed1d} show one-dimensional extractions of the solution during the shock emergence along a vertical column at $x=0.6$\,Mm.
 These plots exemplify the cause and effect of the shock.
 The first plot shows the time series of the wavefront of the shock climbing in the chromosphere.
-The second and third show that the frictional heating jump follows the shock, and that the magnetic field changes correspond to the jet behind the shock.
-The last plot shows a velocity profile of the jet.
+The second and third show that the frictional-heating jump follows the shock, and that the magnetic-field changes correspond to the jet behind the shock.
+Figure~\ref{fig:spiculespeed1d} shows a velocity profile of the jet.